ccsjunio/info1208-lab03/README.md

 ### views
 Contains all the pages at the site, they are loaded and rendered after the request is processed by the router.

+## ISSUE
+There is an issue with the saving of the images created are not possible yet if the folder img does not have privileges of writing to public.
+This will be solved in a next release.